Become a reviewer

 - Building a relationship with a journal editorial team increases your chances of being invited to join an Editorial Advisory or Review Board.

 - Reviewing for an Emerald journal entitles you to free personal access to up 40 Emerald journal articles (excluding backfiles).
-This access is valid for a three-month period following the submission of your review.
+This access is valid for a 90 day period from when you receive your access notification.

 - You could be recognised for your efforts; each year editors are asked to nominate outstanding reviewers for our Literati Awards